akjcon/webvideo/README.md

 - Support for multiple resolutions in video editor
 - Support for photos (with editable time length)
 - Add video sections of rendered text
+- Fix ffmpeg.wasm complaining about how it does not support nodejs

 ## How it's built